 Dr. Matacotta trained as a clinical psychologist with an emphasis in health psychology.
 He has trained and worked in community mental health, university student health centers, hospitals, and public schools.
-Currently, Dr. Matacotta works full time at Western University of Health Sciences in the Department of Education.
-He is an adjunct faculty at Pasadena City College in the Division of Social Sciences.
+Currently, he is employed full time at Western University of Health Sciences and is part of adjunct faculty in the Social Sciences Division of Pasadena City College.

 Research Methods in Psychology

 Interprofessional Practice & Education